Banina94/wasteOfTime/README.md

 Conclusion

 The future of quantum computing will not be defined by who reaches 1,000 or 1,000,000 qubits first, but by who builds the most practical, adaptable system.
 Neutral atom platforms, in tandem with AI-generated quantum software and error correction, offer the most credible path toward that goal.
-More than a scientific milestone, they offer a real chance to transform how we plan, manage, and protect the systems that keep the world alive — from the energy in our grids to the food on our tables.
+More than a scientific milestone, they offer a real chance to transform how we plan, manage, and protect the systems that keep the world alive.
+From the energy in our grids to the food on our tables, quantum computing may have a large impact on the world to come.